• Marine insurance

 1. Land Transport:

-• Train and railway accidents.
+• Railway and train accidents.

 • Fire risks.

-• Theft with coercion and violence.
+• Theft by force or violence.

 1. Marine Transport